 See also Milsons and Kesgrave Hall, both great restaurants with a more relaxed approach.
 Still an opportunity to get dressed up but you can’t reserve a table so best to drop in on a quiet night and enjoy some great food.

 3. Trongs – Ipswich

 Trongs is another Asian restaurant in Ipswich.
 This tiny restaurant is full every night of the week, serving fantastic Chinese and asian food.
-More traditional than the funky Aqua Eight, you can expect a very warm welcome, great service and wonderful food.
+More traditional than funky, you can expect a very warm welcome, great service and wonderful food.

 Again, booking is essential.

 You may have read about this place in your newspaper.
 The ‘Pig’ has had an interesting history.
 As a newly opened restaurant it suffered severe fire damage but reopened to great acclaim.
 Such was the acclaim that a young couple enjoyed a wonderful evening of food and drink before disappearing over the back fence!